Wealth Management — December 1, 2021

-- Rates were higher across the curve, with the 10-year Treasury yield rising to 0.92% as of the 4 p.m. equity market close.
-The yield curve steepened, as 10-year rates rose more than 2-year rates.
-Gold was 2.1% higher, while WTI oil moved lower to just below $45 per barrel.
-The US dollar weakened modestly in the trading session, as measured by the US Dollar Index.
+- Rates were lower across the curve, with the 10-year Treasury yield falling to 1.42% as of the 4 p.m. equity market close.
+Gold was modestly higher on the day while WTI oil reversed early gains to close lower at $65 per barrel.
+The US Dollar was modestly stronger on the trading session, as measured by the US Dollar index

 Market data provided by Bloomberg.